-The purpose of Regulation 4V of the PI Regulations is to prohibit the importation of all goods into Australia that include or bear the word "Anzac", unless: the person importing the goods is the holder of a written permit granted by the Minister for Veterans' Affairs or an authorised officer;

-and the permit is produced at or before the time of importation.
+The purpose of Regulation 4V of the PI Regulations is to prohibit the importation of all goods into Australia that include or bear the word "Anzac", unless: the person importing the goods is the holder of a written permit granted by the Minister for Veterans' Affairs or an authorised officer; and the permit is produced at or before the time of importation.
 The Minister or an authorised officer may specify conditions or requirements to be complied with by the holder of the permission or permit to import "Anzac" goods, and may, for any such condition or requirement, specify a time period before the permission expires.
 The Minister or an authorised officer may revoke permission where the conditions of the permit are not met.

 In certain circumstances, providing the goods obtain approval status, importers are able to obtain retrospective import approval after the goods have arrived in Australia.
-However, if the "Anzac" goods in question do not receive ministerial approval they may be seized or retained by the Australian Border Force (ABF).
+However, if the "Anzac" goods in question do not receive ministerial approval they may be detained or seized by the Australian Border Force (ABF).

-3. The regulation applies to the importation of goods from all countries.

-4. The PI Regulations are not intended to restrict the quantity or value of imports.
-The PI Regulations, in conjunction with the Anzac Regulations, seek to protect the inappropriate use and commercial exploitation of the word "Anzac" and to protect the significance of the word.

-5. The controls on the importation of "Anzac" goods are statutory requirements and cannot be abolished without legislative approval.
+- 3. The regulation applies to the importation of goods from all countries. - 4.
+The PI Regulations are not intended to restrict the quantity or value of imports.
+The PI Regulations, in conjunction with the Anzac Regulations, seek to protect the inappropriate use and commercial exploitation of the word "Anzac" and to protect the significance of the word. - 5.
+The controls on the importation of "Anzac" goods are statutory requirements and cannot be abolished without legislative approval.
+There are two regulations under which the word "Anzac" is protected in Australia Protection of Word "Anzac" Regulations (Anzac Regulations) and the Customs (Prohibited Imports) Regulations 1956 (PI Regulations).

-- 6. Not applicable. - 7. (a) An application for the importation of "Anzac" goods into Australia should be made well in advance of the arrival of the goods.
-Permit applications may take between six to twelve weeks to process because of the checks made on the individual or company applying to import the "Anzac" goods.
+- 6. Not applicable. - 7.(a) An application for the importation of "Anzac" goods into Australia should be made well in advance of the arrival of the goods.
+Permit applications may take up to four weeks for the process to be completed and to be notified of an outcome.
+On rare occasions this may increase beyond four weeks, particularly around peak times leading up to Anzac Day or because of the checks made on the individual or company applying to import the "Anzac" goods.
 Checks are also undertaken on the nature of the goods and their intended use.

-The importation of "Anzac" goods is prohibited without written approval from the Minister for Veterans' Affairs.
-Goods that arrive into port without approval will be seized by the Australian Border Force.
+The importation of "Anzac" goods is prohibited without written approval from the Minister for Veterans' Affairs or an authorised officer.
+Goods that arrive into port without ministerial approval may be detained or seized by the ABF.